 Challenge the children to ask questions.
 What?
 Where?
 Why?
 Who?
 When?
 This can be enhanced during school trips and visiting workshops such as the rock pool workshop.

-Developing language through role play.
+Developing language and reading fluency through role play and drama.

 Developing imaginative language through daily story time.
 Ask open-ended questions to evoke more complex responses and develop inference and comprehension skills.